cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 own ML/DL solution into CVAT.

 But the world is not perfect and we don't have a silver bullet which can solve all our problems.
-Usually, available DL models are trained on public datasets which cannot cover all specific cases.
-Very often you want to detect objects which cannot be recognized by these models.
-Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as is, and it is easier to annotate them from scratch.
-You always need to keep in mind all these mentioned limitations.
-Even if you have a DL solution which can
-_perfectly_ annotate 50% of your data, it means that manual work will only be reduced in half.
+As most publicly available DL models are trained on public datasets, these models do not recognize some niche or specific object one wants to sometimes detect.
+Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as they are, hence it is easier to annotate them from scratch.
+With the above mentioned limitation, even if you have a DL solution which can _perfectly_ annotate 50% of your data, it means that manual work will only be reduced in half.